MuniuDev/SwiftBoy/README.md

 ![](emulator.gif)

-It still is not ready, as there are some bugs in Tetris I need to address (e.g. Score is not counting) but it's certainly is becoming more and more usefull.
+It still is not ready, as there are some bugs in Tetris I need to address (e.g. score is not counting) but it certainly is becoming more and more usefull.
 As of right now no other games were tested.

 ## Features
 ### What is working